sabetaytoros/SudokuApp/README.md

 I am searching for a C++ programing job in Israel.
 I am engineer and C++ programmer.
 Although I sent my CV to several companies in Israel, no one dares to hire me.
 In engineering a sketch is worth to thousand lines of explanation.
+Rather  telling what did I do in the past, I prefer to show you what can I do.
 In order to facilitate the human resources's job, I decide to write an application software using C++ to show my skills what am I capable to do, how to solve design and organize a problem.
 The following Application is written with Modern C++, using MinGW compiler and Netbeans IDE.